Case Study 16: 3D Hardware Alignment Workflows

 Rotate Imported STEP Hardware

-Clicking an imported lens, LED, or camera STEP overlay selects that component and draws coloured X/Y/Z rotation handles around it inside the 3D scene.
+Clicking an imported lens, optical, LED, or camera STEP overlay selects that component and draws coloured X/Y/Z rotation handles around it inside the 3D scene.

 STEP rotation handles in the embedded 3D inspector

-Carry Imported STEP On The Grid
+Carry Imported STEP Freely

 Pick Source Targets From 3D